ardatan/graphql-tools/docs/source/mocking.md

 });
 ```

 Given an instance of GraphQLSchema and a mock object, `addMockFunctionsToSchema` modifies the schema in place to return mock data for any valid query that is sent to the server.
 If `mocks` is not passed, the defaults will be used for each of the scalar types.
-If `preserveResolvers` is set to `true`, existing resolve functions will not be overwritten to provide mock data.
+If `preserveResolvers` is set to `true`, existing resolvers will not be overwritten to provide mock data.
 This can be used to mock some parts of the server and not others.

 ### MockList